I have always looked at the photos of Yellowstone and dreamed of the day we would vacation at Yellowstone ourselves. Well, it finally happened!

 The parking is at Midway Geyser Basin.
-There are several really cool things to see on this short walk, including Excelsior, the world largest geyser.
+There are several really cool things to see on this short walk, including Excelsior, the world's largest geyser.

-I am sure you can image from the photo below, you will get great spa treatments in Yellowstone.
+I am sure you can imagine from the photo below, you will get great spa treatments in Yellowstone.
 Just look at the hot steam facial I am getting!

 All the pools in this Biscuit Basin area are just so beautiful.
 Look at the colors below.
 So vibrant!
 Seriously, if you are taking a vacation at Yellowstone, don't miss this area!

-And most are completely clear, which makes it even more cool.
+And most are completely clear, which makes it even cooler.

 Many are multicolored, as shown in the one below.